hackclub/jams/jams/batches/sparkletilt-pcb/part-1/en-US.md

 timeEstimate: '1 hour' # ???
 difficulty: 'Intermediate'
 keywords: 'PCB, KiCAD, electronics, schematic, Atmel, ATMega328P, Arduino, microcontroller, circuit'
 # TODO?
-I don't think I have the time to make these ATM.
+I don't have the time to make these ATM.
 I'd love if someone else could
 presentation: ''
 presentationPlay: ''
 presentationPDF: ''
 notes: ''
 poster: ''
 video: ''
-totalParts: 3
+totalParts: 4
 part: part-1
+batch: sparkltilt-pcb
 ---

 In this workshop, we will design an Arduino Nano-compatible microcontroller board using KiCAD.